Celiac-Safe Travel Guide

 Bottom line: Treat airline meals as a bonus, not a plan.
 Pack enough food to skip them entirely.

-Why airport restaurants are especially dangerous:
+Why airport restaurants are risky:

 • High volume = rushed preparation